 was constructed in 1868 on the site of the oldest Jewish house of prayer in Prague, the Old Shul, which was demolished in 1867.

-The Spanish Synagogue was built in 1868 on the site of the oldest Prague Jewish house of prayer ("the Old Shul").
-It was designed in a Moorish style by Vojtěch Ignátz Ullmann.
-Its interior, including the stained glass windows, were designed by the architects A. Baum and B. Munzberg, and completed in 1893.
+The synagogue was designed in a Moorish style by the Renaissance Revival architect Vojtěch Ignátz Ullmann.
+Its interior, including the stained glass windows, was designed by Baum and Munzberg, and completed in 1893.

-Under both Nazi and Communist rule the Spanish Synagogue was neglected, fell into a sorry state, and was eventually closed.
-But in the latter part of the 20th century the Jewish Museum in Prague took control, and began work on its restoration.
+Under Nazi and Communist rule, the Spanish Synagogue was neglected and fell into a sorry state, and was eventually closed.

-In the evening, the Spanish Synagogue becomes a wonderful setting for classical music concerts.
+In the evening, the Spanish Synagogue becomes a comfortable and accessible venue for classical music concerts.

-During the winter the interior of the Spanish Synagogue is heated, but it is advisable to wear warm clothing for the concerts.
+In winter, the Spanish Synagogue is heated, but it is still advisable to wear warm clothing for concerts.

-For listings and to book tickets for the concerts: Prague concerts.
+For concert listings and to book tickets: Prague concerts.